Posted by William Mullane | August 10, 2018

 Few grants are available to start or expand a for-profit business unless you have invented a new technology.
 Most grants are available to non-profit and community organizations to expand their work or to fund special projects and activities.
 The State of Idaho maintains a comprehensive list of grant on its Idaho Biz Help page.

-Many grants conferences and books are scams.
+Many grant oriented conferences and books are scams.
 They say there is free money, and there is, but not for a typical for-profit business.
-For information on a national grant scam that has been around for years, visit this web page to find an article from the Consumer Fraud Reporting website.
+For information on a national grant scam that has been around for years, visit this web page to read an article from the Consumer Fraud Reporting website.
 You do not need to purchase books or pay for help to locate legitimate grant opportunities.
 The information is available for free on the Internet and from your local Small Business Development Center or SCORE office.

 Rural Business Development Grants (RBDG): Rural Business Development Grants are available from the USDA Rural Development Office to support assistance and training for small and emerging businesses in rural areas (check rural eligibility here).
 The goal of this program is to develop and expand rural businesses so that they can create a positive economic impact on the surrounding area.

 RBDG Funds can be used for training and technical assistance, such as:

 - Business counseling & training including TechHelp Lean Six Sigma and other courses. (up to 50% tuition waiver)